Axlfc/Not-L-VR-Approved/README.md

 _A fork of LÖVR, but with 100% less mod interference_

 For developers who want an engine without bad moderation.
 Forked for the memes.
 Use at your own risk.

+## Features
+- No mods will delete your projects
+- No unexplained censorship
+- Open-source freedom at its finest

 Original LÖVR License applies: